pierrebai/dak/any_op/Readme.md

 ## Keeper of Wonders

-The lowest implementation detail is the function that holds the available, already registered overloads.
-There is a very important reason why `get_ops` needs to exist.
-The problem it solves is that the overloads need to be kept in a container, but the operation base class is a template.
-We cannot keep all overloads for all operations together.
-Fortunately, the C++ language specifies that a static variable contained in a function in a template is specific to each instantiation of the template.
-This let us hide the registration location inside.
+The lowest implementation detail is the container of registered overloads.
-The `get_ops` contains safely our list of overload:
+The container is the function `get_ops`.
+There is an important reason why `get_ops` needs to exist.
+The problem is that the overloads need to be kept in a container, but the `op_t` base class is a template.
+We cannot keep all overloads for all derived operations together.
+Fortunately, the C++ language says that a static variable contained in a function in a template will be specific and unique to each instantiation of the template.
+Using this trick, we can hide the registration container inside `get_ops`: it will safely contain our list of overloads.

    ```C++
    template <class SELECTOR, class OP_FUNC>